gvwilson/thirdbit/src/2026/06/09/how-we-got-here.md

 Enshittification depends on two things: network effects and **structural lock-in**.
-Neither is not specific to digital platforms.
+Neither is specific to digital platforms.
 The record club Columbia House ran the same play in a different era.
 Launched in the 1950s in the United States and Canada and later extended to the United Kingdom, Australia, and Brazil,